 CT scans are non-invasive and non-painful.
 Your pet will be on a movable table that is advanced into a tube like structure where the x-ray beam can be rotated 360 degrees around your pet.
 As your pet advances into the tube the CT scan takes multiple images.
 A computer then reassembles the multiple images to create a three dimensional picture of the body part being scanned…read more

 Ultrasound examinations provide a safe and painless method for viewing tissues inside the body.
 Echocardiogram is the name of an ultrasound examination of the heart.
 A veterinarian trained in this diagnostic procedure can visualize the size and shape of the heart, view the heart valves, measure pressures within the heart chambers, and discover fluid or growths around the heart.
 Echocardiograms are an invaluable tool in identifying heart related problems… read more

-Our Internal Medicine and Surgery Specialists can be a valuable resource for you and your family veterinarian.
+Our Surgery Specialists can be a valuable resource for you and your family veterinarian.
 We provide consultations and will work closely with your family veterinarian to ensure continuity of care by offering advanced diagnostic testing and treatment regimens.

 There has been a significant change in the practice of medicine in the past decade in the field of pain management.
 For many years the concept was to wait until a patient (human or animal) displayed signs of pain and then pain medications were administered.
 But all of that has changed.
 We now know that… read more